 Have a usefull to-do-list

-Your to-do-list is your own personal guide for the tasks you need to perform throughout the day, week or month.
+Your to-do list is your own personal guide for the tasks you need to perform throughout the day, week or month.
 Most importantly, it helps simplify and offer you a smooth flow of work by specifying tasks that you need to perform immediately in a systematic way.
-Thus, a short and organised list is exactly what you need.
+Thus, a short and organized list is exactly what you need.
 Keep unnecessary stuff off it and line up the ones that need to be tended to at the earliest.